-There are two tests commonly used to diagnose diabetes and pre-diabetes: a fasting plasma glucose (FPG test) and an oral glucose tolerance test (OGTT).
+There are two tests commonly used to diagnose diabetes and prediabetes: a fasting plasma glucose (FPG test) and an oral glucose tolerance test (OGTT).
 Some people have both IFG and IGT.

-While pre-diabetes in itself isn’t necessarily dangerous, the fact is that many people with pre-diabetes will develop type 2 diabetes within 10 years.
+While prediabetes in itself isn’t necessarily dangerous, many people with prediabetes will develop type 2 diabetes within 10 years.